nestordemeure/breviarium/data/english.md

 Avoid lawsuits, even sometimes at your own loss.

-Never show your precious or easily sought-after possessions to anyone.
+Never show your valuable or highly desirable possessions to anyone.

 If someone incites you to do something, see that they offer themselves as a partner in the risk.

-If an exhortation, request, or similar matter is to be made, and some business is to be undertaken, first read and seek judgments and similar cases in histories, so that you may be informed.
+Before making a request, offering advice, or undertaking any business, research similar cases and historical judgments to guide your decisions.

 The rhetoricians should be reread from time to time; they suggest ways of stirring up envy, retorting, excusing, diminishing, etc.

-Ambiguity must be sought, so that from our statements it may indeed be made clear to both parties, yet nothing concluded; for necessity sometimes compels this.
-According to Nazianzus, Aristotle wrote his opinions using this art.
+Strive for ambiguity in your statements, making your position appear clear to both parties without committing to a definite conclusion.
+This technique of double meaning, as employed by Aristotle according to Nazianzus, can be useful in various situations.

-Use this genre in books and in odious letters, counsel, forming reasons for both sides by way of discourse, but minimally declaring to which side you adhere or should adhere.
-Indeed, a digression will be made from this place, or amphibology, either by wishing, imploring, or declaring your affection through some rhetorical mode.
+Use this technique in books, in odious letters and counsel, presenting arguments for both sides of an issue while minimally revealing your own position.

-Allow yourself to be admonished, even about false things, and do not excuse yourself, because no one will then admonish you, but rather demonstrate every affection for what is useful.
+In addition to using ambiguous language, you can express your desires, make requests, or declare your affection through rhetorical techniques.

+Allow others to criticize you, even if their claims are false.
+Do not defend yourself, as this will encourage them to continue.
+Instead, show appreciation for useful advice.

-Allow useless remarks to pass by; acknowledge some, even if they are false, so that you may appear flexible and not everywhere afflicted by error.
+Ignore useless remarks, but acknowledge some, even if they are false.
+This will make you appear flexible and not overly concerned with being right all the time.

-Train yourself in this, to always be able to give reasons for both sides; to this end, read the modes of the rhetoricians and apologies.
+Train yourself to always be able to provide arguments for both sides of an issue; to accomplish this, study the techniques of rhetoricians and their methods of justification.

-If you are an ambassador and deal with an enemy, write down for your leader whatever gift you receive from him, so that you may be held free from suspicion of infidelity.
-Apply this to other cases as well.
+If you are an ambassador dealing with an enemy, document any gifts you receive from them and report it to your leader.
+This will protect you from suspicion of disloyalty.
+Apply this principle of transparency to other situations as well.

 Do not send as an ambassador one who is averse to you, because he will give contrary advice and himself desires to rule.

-Often have mixed counselors (for it is rare to find temperate ones) - one cold, the other fiery, one gentle and the other harsh.
-Consult them, and thus you will arrive at the best advice.
+Seek out diverse counselors, as it is rare to find well-balanced individuals.
+Have one cautious counselor, another passionate, one gentle, and another harsh.
+By consulting them, you will arrive at the best advice.

-Always pay attention to which side fortune is turning or can turn, and have even the least servants of the ruler, and even the greater ones, on your side.
+Always pay attention to who is gaining or losing favor, and ensure that servants of the ruler from the least to the greatest are on your side.

 On each or certain days, have hours in which you premeditate how to act if this or that should happen.

-Concerning servants and friends, keep a diary whose pages are assigned to each person, divided into four columns:
+To keep track of your relationships with servants and friends, maintain a ledger with a page for each person.
+This will help you address any grievances and recognize their contributions effectively.
+Divide the page into four columns to record the following:

 1. Note the losses received from that person, how often he failed in his duty.
 2. What good you conferred on him with your labor.
 3. What he accomplished for you.
 4. What trouble he received from you, and what extraordinary labors.

-Thus you will have everything at hand against complaints and for glory.

 Put these rules into practice each day in conversation.

-Whether you receive correction from a superior justly or unjustly, always excuse him in the presence of others and speak well of him.
+Whether you receive correction from a superior justly or unjustly, always refrain from criticizing them in the presence of others and speak well of them."

 As much as possible, promise nothing to anyone in writing, especially to women.

 That which you are drawn to by the greatest passion and desire, avoid if you can, or at least adhere to it most cautiously.

-Your affairs, even if they are most firm, never suffer from being further secured as much as possible.
+Even if your affairs are on solid ground, it never hurts to take additional measures to secure them as much as possible.

 Reflect on your own action after it has passed, and on another's - what it lacked, when it could have been seized, when it could have been better instituted, etc.

 ### Acting Cautiously

-There are two parts to being a cautious man: *cautious trust*, acting on guard in the presence of friends (since many friendships exist to deceive), trust no one unless you suspect them.
-The other is a certain *generosity*, we are unwilling to indiscriminately tell the truth to anyone or correct their errors and habits, instead a pretense of this is indeed preferred, but it is scarcely harmless.
+Being cautious involves two aspects: *cautious trust* and a certain *generosity*. *Cautious trust* means being on guard even with friends, as some friendships exist to deceive, and trusting no one without reason to suspect them. *Generosity*, in this context, means refraining from indiscriminately telling the truth or correcting others' errors and habits, while maintaining a pretense of doing so, although this is not entirely harmless.

-Entrust a secret to no one, because there is no one who cannot become an enemy after an hour.
+Entrust a secret to no one, because anyone can become an enemy at any moment.

-Do nothing when distracted by life's joys, or you will err or betray yourself.
+Do nothing when distracted by life's joys, or you will make mistakes and betray yourself.

-Do not assume that anyone will interpret your deed favorably; there are scarcely two such interpreters in the world.
+Do not assume that anyone will interpret your actions favorably, as people who do so are exceedingly rare.

 Entrust nothing to letters that you would not want read by a third party; in fact, put his praises in them, so that they may come into his hands.

-If you perceive someone wishing to extract knowledge of a matter from you and pretending to know it, do not correct him when he errs.
+If someone tries to extract information from you by pretending to know it already, do not correct their errors.

-Either dissemble the vices of others or excuse them; close off your own affections or assume their opposites.
+Either conceal the vices of others or excuse them; hide your own feelings or pretend to have the opposite ones.

-In however great a friendship, consider hatred; in fortune, adversity.
+No matter how great a friendship may be, consider the possibility of hatred; in times of fortune, prepare for adversity.

-If you are the victor, in no case return the noblest captives to the enemy, so that if fortune turns, the enemy may have a reason to be compelled to spare you.
+If you are victorious, never return the noblest captives to the enemy.
+By holding them, you may compel the enemy to spare you if fortune turns against you, as they will seek the release of their own captured nobles.
-Indeed, also do favors for the leaders of the enemies, maintaining some correspondence with them, unless pressed by an inexcusable necessity.
+Moreover, do favors for the leaders of your enemies and maintain correspondence with them, unless faced with an unavoidable and pressing situation that prevents you from doing so.

-Act nothing for the sake of appearances, unless you are ready to give a reason for it, because people, not waiting for it, will condemn your deeds.
-Such is life now that certain virtues are condemned, not to mention doubtful ones.
+Avoid acting solely for the sake of appearances, unless you are prepared to justify your actions.
+People will condemn your deeds without waiting for an explanation, and in this era, even certain virtues are condemned, let alone questionable ones.

 If inferiors and servants ask something of you, order them to leave it in writing for you, so that you may be able to inspect all the circumstances more closely.
 You, however, give responses only orally.

-If you will converse with some where there is danger of being caught at a word, protest that you say many things in jest, even trying contraries, conniving at some things.
-For this reason, if something happens rather incautiously, you will be able to excuse that you protested beforehand that you sometimes say certain things in jest.
+When conversing in situations where your words may be used against you, preemptively claim that you often speak in jest, exploring contradictory ideas and occasionally being mischievous.
+This way, if you say something incautious, you can excuse it by reminding others of your earlier disclaimer.

-If you are pressured by games, hunting, and Venus and carried away by passions, forbid them to yourself altogether, otherwise you are about to commit many things incautiously.
+If you find yourself pressured by games, hunting, and love or lust, and carried away by passions, forbid these activities to yourself altogether.
+Otherwise, you are likely to act incautiously in many situations.

-With infants, the elderly, the stubborn, and those of unstable memory, and also with tyrants, act as much as possible before witnesses.
+When dealing with infants, the elderly, the stubborn, those with unstable memory, or tyrants, act as much as possible in the presence of witnesses.

 Receive and request orders in writing.